Festive Stollen Bundt

 Take the dough from the bowl and roll out onto a work top to a large rectangle – 50cm x 30cm approx. Sprinkle over the fruit then roll up to a large long sausage.
 Flatten the sausage with a rolling pin and roll it to the same length as the marzipan.
 Place the sausage of marzipan in the centre of the flattened roll of dough then enclose.

-Transfer the marzipan filled sausage into the bundt tin with the join uppermost.
-Cover with a cloth and leave to prove until it reaches the top of the tin – this may take 2-3 hours.
+Brush the bundt tin with lining paste then transfer the marzipan filled sausage into the bundt tin with the join uppermost.
+Cover with a cloth and leave to prove until it reaches the top of the tin – this may take 2-2.5 hours depending on the warmth of your kitchen.

-Turn out of the tin and allow to cool before applying the icing.
+Turn out of the tin immediately and allow to cool before applying the icing.

 TIP You can even make this dough the night before and leave in the fridge and continue the next morning with the filling and shaping.
 Simply work up to *